StevisonLab/R-Mini-Course/Data manipulation in R.md

-# Data manipulation in R
+# Module 3: Data manipulation in R

 Learn to bin, transform and add new vectors to datasets in R. You will also install and load packages to build a map using coordinate data.